 A lifelong learner and enthusiast for personal and professional development, Melissa has an undergraduate degree in psychology, postgraduate qualifications in strategic marketing, in counselling, a master’s degree in organisational coaching and a Diploma of Coaching Supervision.
 Melissa was a trustee of International Standards for Mentoring Programs in Employment before it was relaunched as International Standards for Coaching & Mentoring Programs under the European Mentoring and Coaching Council.

-Delivered by the Australian Digital Health Agency.
+The latest updates on innovation from the Australian Digital Health Agency.

 Dr Ruth De Souza will take us through a relaxed and fun way to explore our identity and how it impacts on the care we give.